top of page

 Cons

-• Safety misconception: This is a major concern—and understandably so.
+• Safety misconception: this is a major concern—and understandably so.
 No one in their right mind would invest in a place they believe is dangerous or unstable.

 It’s a nuanced topic, but ultimately, safety in Mexico depends on where you are, who you’re with, and what you’re doing.
 The same can be said about anywhere else.
 You could just as easily find yourself in trouble in a bad area of downtown Houston.
 Knowing where to go—and where not to go—is just as important in Mexico as it is in the United States.
 Just as the U.S. has 50 states, Mexico has 32, and they vary significantly.
 For example, Coahuila—our home state—is currently considered one of the safest in the country.
 It has strong border security, and cartel-related activity has not been an issue there for years.
 Crossing the border is straightforward, and we personally do it every week without complications.